wp-slimstat/wp-slimstat/readme.txt

 2. Options

 == Changelog ==

+= 2.2 =
+* WP SlimStat is now faster than ever!
+Most SQL queries have been optimized and are now able to better leverage indexes
+* Multisite aware - Perform network installations in a few clicks (highly experimental, I need volunteer to test it!).
+The [underlying functions](http://core.trac.wordpress.org/ticket/14170#comment:22) are being discussed by WP Core developers, so this may change in the foreseeable future.
+Please don't test this feature on a production environment!
+* Javascript code is now minified (thank you Google Page Speed)
+* Added a new option to track legged in WP users
+* Added a new option to filter metrics by post category ID
+* Visitor Tracking (via cookie) is now PHP-based, not Javascript-based anymore, making it even more reliable
+* Improved the way visitors are counted in some metrics
+* Fixed some more warning errors that came out with PHP in 'strict' mode (thank you Julien Schmidt)
+* Fixed a bug that prevented the correct display of long times frames, spanning through multiple months
+* Fixed a bug that prevented filtering by search terms containing single and double quotes
+* Geolocalization: updated the information in the CSV file included (October 2010).
+Go to Options > Maintenance > Reset Ip-to-Countries.
+Then deactivate/reactivate WP SlimStat to import the new file.

 = 2.1 =
 * Fixed a bug that prevented Visitors to be tracked properly.
 If you downloaded/installed WP SlimStat 2.0.9, go to Settings > WP SlimStat > General tab and (unless you have  explicitly changed this option) set the value for `Custom Path` to the default one shown in the description underneath.